Love Research Army Researcher Webinar Series: A Conversation with Dr. Susan Love

 Bacterial and Viral Diversity Study

 The purpose of this research study was to learn whether bacteria or viruses are present in ductal fluid.
 Ductal fluid from women’s breast ducts was collected by nipple aspiration and the fluid was analyzed to see if it contained any viruses or bacteria.
 This research study will set the stage for future studies by identifying all of the bacteria and viruses that are present in the fluid that is found inside a woman’s breast ducts.
-The study opened to enrollment on November 14th, 2012 and was closed on February 25th, 2013, with 211 Army of Women members signing up to be screened for participation.
+The study opened to enrollment on November 14th, 2012 and was closed on February 25th, 2013, with 211 Love Research Army members signing up to be screened for participation.

 Mapping the Breast Ducts Study